MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 ms.date: 11/01/2021
 ---

-# Tutorial: Use Kusto queries archive
+# Tutorial: Mastering Essential Kusto Query Language Operators

-The best way to learn about the Kusto Query Language is to look at some basic queries to get a "feel" for the language.
+Mastering the Kusto Query Language is essential for efficient data querying and analysis.
 We recommend using a [database with some sample data](https://help.kusto.windows.net/Samples).
+This tutorial focuses on using common operators with the [StormEvents table](https://www.ncdc.noaa.gov/stormevents/), offering practical insights and hands-on examples.
+It is already preloaded into a sample application where you can run basic queries using Kusto Query Language.
+This tutorial will show you

 The queries that are demonstrated in this tutorial should run on that database.
 The `StormEvents` table in the sample database provides some information about storms that happened in the United States.

 ## Count rows